Section 7702 Changes in 2021?

 - Increased Coverage Amount

 Most insurers offer life insurance death benefits with the maximum coverage limit of $1 million.
 But during this pandemic, some insurance providers boosted their death benefit up to $3 million.
-This is good news for people who want to buy life insurance with higher coverage as they don’t have to deal with a lengthy underwriting process.
+Furthermore, this is good news for people who want to buy life insurance with higher coverage as they don’t have to deal with a lengthy underwriting process.
 Consumers now have more options when it comes to coverage limits.

 - Lower Monthly Premium